 Bronchus, bronchioles and alveoli

-• Oxygen from alveoli during inhalation enter capillaries and carbon dioxide from blood is released into alveoli from where it goes out of the body during exhalation passing through all the above-mentioned structures.
+Alveoli form bunches called alveolar sacs.
+Alveoli are surrounded by small blood vessels called capillaries.
+Oxygen from alveoli during inhalation enters capillaries, and carbon dioxide from blood is released into alveoli, from where it goes out of the body during exhalation, passing through all the above-mentioned structures.
+A respiratory system model labeled is essential to see how the bronchioles connect to the alveoli, where oxygen and carbon dioxide are exchanged.

 Human Lung Functioning Diagram